Long Plane Trees: Introduction

-Let \(\pe\subset\R^2\) be a set of $|\pe|=n$ points in the plane.
-Henceforth we assume that $\pe$ is in general position: no three points are collinear.
-For any spanning tree \(T\) on \(\pe\), we denote by \(|T|\) the Euclidean length of \(T\).
-Let \(\Topt\) be a plane (that is, noncrossing) spanning tree of maximum length for \(\pe\).
+\subparagraph*{Preliminaries and Notation.} Let $\pe\subset\R^2$ be a set of $n$ points in the plane, so that no three points in $\pe$ are collinear.
+For any spanning tree $T$ on $\pe$, we denote by $|T|$ the total Euclidean edge length of $T$.
+Let $\OPT$ be the maximum Euclidean length of a plane (i.e., noncrossing) spanning tree on $\pe$, and $\OPTcr$ the maximum length of a (possibly crossing) spanning tree on $\pe$.